 The pain levels of patients who undertake the preoperative exercise program will remain either the same, or decrease pre-surgery.

-Patients in the exercise group will demonstrate improved independence and higher quality of life scores immediately prior to reverse TSA (though after the pre-operative exercise intervention), and at 3, 6 and 12 months post-surgery, compared to the control group.
+Patients in the EM group will demonstrate improved independence and higher quality of life scores immediately prior to reverse TSA (though after the pre-operative exercise intervention), and at 3, 6 and 12 months post-surgery, compared to the control group.

-Patients in the exercise group will report higher levels of post-operative satisfaction at 3, 6 and 12 months post-surgery, compared to the control group.
+Patients in the EM group will report higher levels of post-operative satisfaction at 3, 6 and 12 months post-surgery, compared to the control group.

 The second part of this research will seek to evaluate the effectiveness of using upper limb accelerometers to objectively capture upper extremity function in patients after reverse shoulder arthroplasty and to a.) compare activity data between the operated and non-operated limb, b.) compare activity data between a surgical cohort and a control cohort, and c.) correlate this data with self-reported functional scores from common clinical questionnaires and satisfaction surveys across the postoperative timeline.